 WP4 • Causal inference for detection and attribution of extreme event pathways

-WP4 will develop methods to identify the physical drivers and pathways leading to extremes using novel machine learning techniques within a causal inference framework.
+WP4 develops methods to identify the physical drivers and pathways leading to extremes using novel machine learning techniques within a causal inference framework.
 This way the role of climate change on each of these drivers can be assessed, adding credibility to attribution statements.

 Moreover, the representation of drivers and pathways in climate models can be validated and conditional attribution statements made.
 Conditional attribution statements are storylines, and are an established form of evidence in the IPCC WGII (adaptation) context.
 The analysis of extremes and their drivers requires significant advancements of current causal inference methods.